Have you ever noticed these little capsules on moss?

 The life cycle of nonvascular seedless plants can be described as follows:

 - The male gametophyte produces flagellated sperm that must swim to the egg formed by the female gametophyte.
 For this reason, sexual reproduction must happen in the presence of water.
 Therefore, nonvascular plants tend to live in moist environments.
+Though the life of a nonvascular seedless plant is a cycle, this can be considered the initial step in the life cycle.

 - Following fertilization, the sporophyte forms.
 The sporophyte is connected to, and dependent on, the gametophyte.